mysterious-ranger301/xtraMathCheat/README.md

 You're gonna have to install some libraries in order for the program to work.
 (I assume you installed Python already, but if you didn't, go to http://python.org and install _Python 3_, not Python 2, because it won't work with Python 2.
-In the installer, make sure to check the _Add Python to PATH_ checkbox in the bottom of the window, enabling you to use _pip_ in the command line, ensuring you could install the libraries below with ease.)
+In the installer, make sure to check the _Add Python to PATH_ checkbox in the bottom of the window, enabling you to use _pip_ in the command line, ensuring you could install the libraries below with ease.
+If you _did_ forget, don't worry, you just have to run an extra line in the command line, which is

+_cd C:\YourPythonInstallation\Scripts_ replacing _YourPythonInstallation_ with where you actually installed Python.
+(You have to run this once every time you open a new terminal window))

 *Pillow*